mejia-dev/capstone-time-tracker/Timetracker.md

 		* Continue working on [MERN Chat app](https://www.youtube.com/watch?v=mYy-d6BtqmU)
 			* Finally fix issue with `/profile` route.
 Appears I accidentally had wrapped `userInfo` in brackets when it needed to not be
 			* Begin learning websockets.
+			* Work on getting list of all active connections with their connection info.

 * 2024-03-26
 	* 7:45am PST - 12:07pm PST